ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 and UI/UX development, by using a UI/UX framework called Streamlit.

-Unlike traditional UI/UX frameworks and languages like React or Flutter, Streamlit blurs the line between the backend and frontend, by allowing developers to write Python code that generates UI/UX elements and handle the logic behind the UI/UX elements all in the same file, and often without much abstraction of logic between them.
+Unlike traditional UI/UX frameworks and languages like React or Flutter, Streamlit blurs the line between the backend and frontend, by allowing developers to write Python code that generates UI/UX elements and handles the logic behind the UI/UX elements are all in the same file, and often without much abstraction of logic between them.

 ### Architecture